Raise your hand if you hate writing a business proposal. Yeah...I thought there would be that many of you...

 In your business proposal, when it comes to the solution you must cover several things.

 First, you should cover why this solution is the ideal one for the client.
 Most business proposals do NOT.

 Problems are as different and as similar as businesses are similar and different.
 So are consultants.
-But the client chose you or you are in a pool of usually three (a stupid approach, I think!)
-Therefore, answering the question “why this proposal?” for the client move them forward to a decision faster.
+But the client chose you or you are in a pool of usually three options (a stupid approach, I think!)
+Therefore, answering the question “why this proposal?” for the client moves them forward to a decision much faster.